MozillaTN/mozillatn.github.io/blog/_posts/2017/general/2017-06-29-Firefox-Nightly-Campaign-Salem.markdown

    * No of attendees at the event: 15
    * No of Firefox Nightly installed: 11 Laptops / 5 Mobile / 1 Tab
    * No of participants will contribute in Firefox Nightly after event: 6
-   * No of people switchback to Firefox Nightly from other browsers: 8
+   * No of people switchback to Firefox Nightly from other browsers: Almost everyone
-   * No of bug filled in Webcompat: 2
+   * No of bug filed in Webcompat: 2
    * No of blogs generated: 4